 "Do unto others as you would have them do unto you."

-Mudgee resident Ken Brown was so moved by an act of kindness last week that he wanted to share it with you.
+Mudgee resident Ken Brown was so moved by an act of kindness he experienced that he wanted to share it with you.

-Ken ducked down to Coles last Friday night to pick up some groceries.
+Ken had ducked down to Coles one night to pick up some groceries.
 When he got to the checkout he realised he had left his card at home.